-Free electives may be any college transfer or vocational technical course as selected by the student and approved by the student's advisor.
-CJC 100 and TRP 100 do not meet the requirements for this degree.
+Free electives may be any college transfer or vocational technical course numbered 110 or higher as selected by the student and approved by the student's advisor.
+Courses numbered below 110 in any discipline may not be used for this degree.